 There are always faces covered and no matter how much of a ninja photographer you were, there’s no way you will be able to get good photos!

-It may be my personal preference, but there was more than one occasion when I had to remove the decor from the main table so I could get a good shoot of the people’s faces during the speeches.
+It may be my personal preference, but there was more than one occasion when I had to remove the decor from the main table so I could get a good shot of the people’s faces during the speeches.

 Sorry if this is a bummer, but you’ll thank me later.

 Too many decorations left over?

-Have someone collect everything.
+- Have someone collect everything.
 Go enjoy your honeymoon, then come back and sell it, or even start a business if you loved the process of crafting and designing.

 Phones and speeches don’t go together

-Entertainment – makes or brakes the party
+Entertainment – makes or breaks the party

 Wouldn’t you want your friends and family to remember your day by how fun it all was?
 And how often do you get your best friends all in one place?
 One thing I’ve learned, no matter the age, people love to have fun and they’re always up for games and for striking a silly pose!